mericdemirors/icas/USAGE.md

 # Image Clustering and Segmenting: icas
 Tool for clustering and segmenting image datasets.
-Detailed descriptions for packages and pipelines can be found in [githup repo](https://github.com/mericdemirors/icas).
+Detailed descriptions for packages and pipelines can be found in [github repo](https://github.com/mericdemirors/icas).
 Below is just basic usage sytle.

 # Test the whole system pipeline with: